mshaadk/Multi-Agent-Investment-Risk-Analysis/README.md

 ## Overview

 The project is a multi-agent system designed to monitor, analyze, and optimize trading strategies in real-time.
-Leveraging advanced statistical modeling, machine learning techniques, and risk assessment, this system aims to provide actionable insights and enhance trading decisions for various stocks.
+Leveraging advanced statistical modeling, machine learning techniques, and risk assessment.
+This system aims to provide actionable insights and enhance trading decisions for various stocks.

 ## Features